 • Educational Psychologist: With further education and training, SEN TAs may choose to become educational psychologists, specialising in assessing and supporting children with learning difficulties or disabilities.
 This typically involves obtaining a postgraduate qualification in educational psychology.

-A role as an SEN Teaching Assistant can be challenging.
-However, it is extremely rewarding for people interested in helping disadvantaged children thrive in their education.
-SEN Teaching Assistants play an important role in shaping a student’s life and can be a great choice for individuals who are passionate about working with SEN children.
+SEN teaching assistants play an important role in shaping a student’s life and can be a great choice for individuals who are passionate about working with SEN children.

-If you’re looking for a SEN Teaching Assistant job, Monarch has a wide range of roles to suit your skills.
+If you’re looking for a SEN teaching assistant job, Monarch has a wide range of roles to suit your skills.
 Get in touch with our team today or view our latest SEN Teaching Assistant jobs.

 View latest SEN TA jobs